rv0001/gkg-assessent/README.md

-To run frontend go in cms-wysiwyg-plugin directly and npm run dev it will frontend at localhost:3000 to run backend user can run npm run backend
+To run frontend go in cms-wysiwyg-plugin directly first run npm i -f and then npm run dev it will frontend at localhost:3000 to run backend user can run npm run backend

 Pages